ICARION-Project/ICARION/docs/COLLISION_MODELS.md

 - Density correction included automatically

 **Validation:**
-- H3O+ in N2 at 1000 Pa: **0% error**
+- H3O+ in N2 at 1000 Pa: Within ±40% tolerance (test_ims_drift.cpp)
 - Consistent with literature mobility values in N2
-- Theory matches experiment within perfectly, but does not account for diffusion (no randomization)
+- Theory provides good approximation, but does not account for diffusion (no randomization)

 **Usage:**
 ```cpp